MelonKony/millmint/site/factbook/society/technology/photovolumes.md

 ## Design

-Vekllei commercial photovolumes are typically the size of a chocolate bar.
+Vekllei commercial photovolumes are typically the size of a paperback novel.
 They can interface with optical computers and are plugged in via a photovolume port, which contains the photodetector required to parse the wave data from a photocrystal.

 Inside a photovolume there is a **head assembly** consisting of a laser, beam splitters and mirror arrays to deflect the beams.
 There are also electrical components required to interface with a computer.